 - New American Standard Version (NASB)

-If your reading level is below eighth grade, you should consider the New King James Version (NKJV).
-Unlike the ESV (10th grade reading level) and NASB (11th grade reading level), the vocabulary level of the NKJV is better suited for those less proficient in English.
+If your reading level is below eighth grade, you should consider the Christian Standard Bible (CSB).
+Unlike the ESV (10th grade reading level) and NASB (11th grade reading level), the vocabulary level of the CSB (7th grade reading level) is better suited for those less proficient in English.

 The New International Version (NIV) is another excellent Bible translation even though it is not as formal a translation.
 If your church uses the NIV primarily, you may want to study the Bible using the NIV as your primary text.

-For those who are below a fourth grade reading level, I would recommend reading the Bible using the New International Reader’s Version (NIrV).
+For those are below a fourth grade reading level, I would recommend reading the Bible using the New International Reader’s Version (NIrV).
 The NIrV was created for 3rd grade level readers.
-I would still recommend the NKJV as the primary translation for studying, but I would use the NIrV for daily reading.
+I would still recommend the CSB as your primary translation for studying, but I would use the NIrV for daily reading.

 Study Bible Buying Guide